 Excess fluid in the abdomen can fill the abdominal cavity between the organs.
 Doctors call this condition ascites, and the fluid is known as ascitic fluid.

 The test includes sending the fluid sample to analyze white blood cell counts and chemicals.
-The laboratory can also search for bacteria and other microbes under the microscope, or by using spots and cultures.
-Not all cases of peritonitis require paracentesis.
+The laboratory can also search for bacteria and other microbes under the microscope or using spots and cultures.
+Not all cases of Peritonitis require paracentesis.

 Having fluid in your abdomen can be the reason for visiting the hospital in the first place.
 This extra fluid is more common in people who have liver disease.